ABenC377/cw-stag/breifing.md

 ### Task 7: Loading Actions

-We have provided some example action files for you to use in your project.
+We have provided some example gameAction files for you to use in your project.
 Firstly there is a <a href="resources/cw-stag/config/basic-actions.xml" target="_blank">basic actions file</a>
 to help get you started in constructing your game engine.
 We have also provided an <a href="resources/cw-stag/config/extended-actions.xml" target="_blank">extended actions file</a>